-On January 21, 2020, the Company completed a Private Placement pursuant to which its wholly owned subsidiary, Iterum Bermuda issued and sold approximately \$51.6 million aggregate principal amount of RLNs, to a group of accredited investors.
+On January 21, 2020, the Company completed a Private Placement pursuant to which its wholly owned subsidiary, Iterum Bermuda issued and sold approximately \$51.6 million aggregate principal amount of 6.500% Exchangeable Notes and \$0.1 million aggregate principal amount of RLNs, to a group of accredited investors.
 The Securities were sold in Units with each Unit consisting of an Exchangeable Note in the original principal amount \$1,000 and 50 RLNs.
 The Units were sold at a price of \$1,000 per Unit.

-The Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at an initial exchange rate of 1,000 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of approximately \$1.00 per ordinary share), at any time beginning on the first anniversary of the issuance of the Exchangeable Notes, subject to specified limitations.
+The Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at the Company's election, at an initial exchange rate of 1,000 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of approximately \$1.00 per ordinary share), at any time beginning on the first anniversary of the issuance of the Exchangeable Notes, subject to specified limitations.
+Any accrued and unpaid interest being exchanged will be calculated to include all interest accrued on the Exchangeable Notes being exchanged to, but excluding, the exchange settlement date.

-In addition, the Exchangeable Notes will become due and payable by the Company upon the occurrence of a fundamental change (Fundamental Change) as defined in the Exchangeable Notes indenture.
-The Company will be required to pay the holder of the Exchangeable Notes the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note in connection with such Fundamental Change if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change.
+In addition, the Exchangeable Notes will become due and payable by the Company upon the occurrence of a Fundamental Change as defined in the Exchangeable Notes indenture.
+The Company will be required to pay the holder of the Exchangeable Notes the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note in connection with such Fundamental Change if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.

 The Company evaluates its debt and equity issuances to determine if those contracts, or embedded components of those contracts, qualify as derivatives under ASC 815-15, Derivatives and Hedging, requiring separate recognition in the Company's financial statements.
-The Company evaluated the accounting for the issuance of the Exchangeable Notes and concluded that the embedded exchange option is considered a derivative liability under ASC 815-15 requiring bifurcation, from the Exchangeable Notes, as it does not qualify for the scope exceptions for contracts in an entity's own equity given the terms of the Exchangeable Notes.
-The exchange option is accounted for as a derivative liability, under ASC 815-15, and is required to be separated and recorded as a liability, which is revalued each reporting period with the resulting change in fair value reflected in other (expense) / income, net, in the condensed consolidated statements of operations and comprehensive loss.
+The Company evaluated the accounting for the issuance of the Exchangeable Notes and concluded that the embedded exchange option and change of control feature are considered a Derivative liability under ASC 815-15 requiring bifurcation, from the Exchangeable Notes, as it does not qualify for the scope exceptions for contracts in an entity's own equity given the terms of the Exchangeable Notes.
+The exchange option and change of control feature is accounted for as a Derivative liability, under ASC 815-15, and is required to be separated and recorded as a liability, which is revalued each reporting period with the resulting change in fair value reflected in other (expense) / income, net, in the condensed consolidated statements of operations and comprehensive loss.

 The fair value of the exchange option at January 21, 2020 was \$27,038, which was recorded as a reduction to the book value of the host debt contract.
 This debt discount is being amortized to interest expense over the term of the debt using the effective interest method.
 Transaction costs amounting to \$2,130 were allocated to the exchange option.
-These costs are reflected in private placement transaction costs in the condensed consolidated statements of operations and comprehensive loss for three months ended March 31, 2020.
-Transaction costs, amounting to \$2,135, were allocated to the debt host and capitalized in the host debt book value.
+These costs are reflected in private placement transaction costs in the condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2020.
+Transaction costs amounting to \$2,135 were allocated to the debt host and capitalized in the host debt book value.